Doctoral Program in Curriculum and Instruction

 - At least three years of teaching experience

 - At least four letters of recommendation on official letterhead

 - Official transcripts of all undergraduate and graduate coursework indicating completion of a master's degree in a relevant field.

 Admission to the C&I doctoral program occurs in the fall and spring.
 For fall admission, application materials must be received by March 25; and, for spring admission, they must be received by October 15.
-However, because of the recent expansion of this program to include Curriculum Studies as well as Literacy Studies, there will be additional admissions in summer 2009.

 Click here to begin the application.
 In addition to this application, some other materials are required.
-The application packet (available by request, explained above) provides details.